Château de Pierrefonds: Castle today

 Château de Pierrefonds has been designated as a monument historique since 1862.
 It is now managed by the Centre des monuments nationaux.

 Media

-The castle has often been used as a location for filming including Les Visiteurs, Le Capitan, Highlander: The Series, The Messenger: The Story of Joan of Arc and the 1998 version of The Man in the Iron Mask.
+The castle has often been used as a location for filming including Les Visiteurs, Killer Tomatoes Eat France, Le Capitan, Highlander: The Series, The Messenger: The Story of Joan of Arc and the 1998 version of The Man in the Iron Mask.
 The castle was used as the setting for Camelot in the BBC series Merlin; a cut scene of this castle was used to portray Wiz Tech Academy in Disney's TV series, Wizards of Waverly Place.
 In 2017, the castle was used for filming during the Canal+ and Netflix series Versailles.